 2. After configuring all the required fields, press the Save button.
 Once you save a patch, you can always come back and disable it by pressing the Disable button.

-Since the 3rd Party Applications that are deployed on Linux endpoints update themselves automatically through the repository, once the application is configured, there's no need in making any other changes to the setup (the way you would do for the 3rd Party Applications that are deployed on Windows endpoints).
+Since the 3rd Party Applications that are deployed on Linux endpoints update themselves automatically through the repository, once the application is configured, there's no need to make any other changes to the setup (the way you would do for the 3rd Party Applications that are deployed on Windows endpoints).

 PATCH & ASSET MANAGEMENT - Operating System Updates